By José Alberto Hermosillo

 In search of their own identity, they plan to move out of the shelter to a place of their own and live happily ever after.
 As the days pass, they discover that life is not a fairy tale.

-Jack has promised not to get “Hooked” on drugs until his 18th birthday, but it's tough for kids at this age to keep those promises alive, mostly when his birthday is around the corner.
+Jack has promised not to get “Hooked” on drugs until his 18th birthday, but it’s tough for kids at this age to keep those promises alive, mainly when his birthday is around the corner.

 Conor Donnally.
 Copyrights @ headshots, 2017 |

-Jack is ambitious and territorial with the people that care about him.
-Triggered by jealousy, he decides to go out to the treacherous streets of Florida to continue his life of drugs and prostitution.
-Life can be harsh for people at a young age.
+Triggered by jealousy, Jack decides to go to the treacherous streets of Florida to continue his life involved in drugs and prostitution.
+Life can be harsh for young, “dazed and confused” people.

 Max Emerson, writer/director/celebrity Copyrights @ Festival in LA 2016 |